owid/owid-grapher/packages/@ourworldindata/grapher/src/schema/README.md

 -   Regenerate the default object from the schema and save it to `defaultGrapherConfig.ts` (see below)
 -   Write a migration to update the `chart_configs.full` column in the database for all stand-alone charts
 -   Write a migration to update configs in code (see `migrations/migrations.ts`)
+-   Update the hardcoded default schema version in ETL

 To regenerate `defaultGrapherConfig.ts` from the schema, replace `XXX` with the current schema version number and run: